Abibubble/lucky-irishman/README.md

 3. Our footer was too big on mobile devices.
     * We set our names column in the footer to hide on small screen sizes using sm-none Bootstrap class.
     * This removed all of the text from our site.
-    * We realised we needed to show the names column from medium screen size and above, so added md-block.
+    * We realised we needed to show the names column from medium screen size and above, so added the correct Bootstrap classes.
-    * It still didn't work, so we cleared the cache and restarted the worskspace, and it fixed itself.
     * We then used media queries to correct the last little bits of styling.

 ### Known Bugs
 * Bug #1
 * Bug #2
-* Bug #3

 ### Lighthouse
 We tested our website using DevTools Lighthouse feature, and got these results: